 Prior to keto, most of us were accustomed to deriving our daily dose of fiber through breads, whole grains, cereals and legumes— all of which are not so keto-friendly.
 The thing is, most of us are able to cut out these starchy foods in order to achieve ketogenic success, but few of us are able to hit our dietary fiber count after doing so.

 The current Dietary Guidelines for Americans recommend the following approximate daily intake:

 - adult men require about 34 grams of fiber (depending on their age)

 - adult women require about 28 grams of fiber (depending on their age)

-If you want to remain in ketosis and continue having healthy bowel movements you’re gonna need to up your daily dose of fiber.
+If you want to continue having healthy bowel movements while in ketosis you need to up your daily dose of fiber.

 10 High Fiber Keto-Friendly Foods

 - Cruciferous veggies (broccoli, Brussels sprouts, cabbage, cauliflower)

 - Nuts (macadamia, pecans, pine nuts, pistachios)

 - Mushrooms (crimini, portabello, shitake, white)